2026 North Carolina House of Representatives election

 The 2026 North Carolina House of Representatives election will be held on November 3, 2026, to elect all 120 members to North Carolina's House of Representatives.
 Representatives will serve two-year terms.
 The election will coincide with elections for other offices, including for the U.S Senate, U.S. House of Representatives, and State Senate.
 Primary elections will be held on March 3.

 In 2024, Democrats broke the Republican's veto-proof super majority in newly drawn districts by one seat.
 They also won the popular vote, getting 51% of the vote.
 Despite this however, Democrats only won 49 seats.

+Background

+Republicans have controlled the North Carolina House of Representatives since the 2010 election.
+Republicans lost their supermajority in the chamber in the 2024 election, greatly increasing the veto power of incoming Democratic governor Josh Stein.
+Prior to the swearing-in of the new legislature, however, Republicans overrode the veto of outgoing governor Roy Cooper to strip numerous powers from statewide offices which Democrats had won.
+Despite the loss of their supermajority, Republicans have still managed to override several of Stein's vetoes through crossover support from Democrats.
+As it had in previous election cycles, this left the Democrats who voted with Republicans vulnerable to primary challenges, including some challengers supported directly by Stein.
+Ultimately, three Democrats, Shelly Willingham, Carla Cunningham, and Nasif Majeed, lost renomination to more progressive challengers, often by large margins.
+Cunningham and Majeed both switched parties to become independents after their primary losses.